robotmcp/robotmcp_client/README.md

 ## 🧠 What It Does

-`ros-mcp-client` implements the LLM-side of the MCP protocol.
+`robot-mcp-client` implements the LLM-side of the MCP protocol.

 It can:
 - Connect to a `ros-mcp-server` over MCP (stdio or HTTP).